evolvablehardware/BitstreamEvolution/README.md

 A simple fix for this is to disconnect and reconnect the FPGA.

+#### Arduino isn’t syncing with the programmer
+When uploading to the arduino, there may be an error: "avrdude: stk500_recv(): programmer is not responding."
+This occurs when the computer recognizes the arduino as a braille device.

+One way of fixing:
+for f in /usr/lib/udev/rules.d/*brltty*.rules; do
+    sudo ln -s /dev/null "/etc/udev/rules.d/$(basename "$f")"
+done

+sudo udevadm control --reload-rules

+The other, more permanent way: sudo apt remove brltty

 ## Contributing
 <!--TODO ALIFE2021 define the desired approach -->
 Join the movement!
 Email derek.whitley1@gmail.com to get added to the Slack group.